-'Sexting', also referred to as 'youth produced sexual imagery', is one of a number of 'risk-taking' behaviours associated with the use of digital technologies, social media or the internet.
+'Sexting', also referred to as 'youth produced sexual imagery, including sending nude or semi-nude images', is one of a number of 'risk-taking' behaviours associated with the use of digital technologies, social media or the internet.
 It is accepted that young people experiment and challenge boundaries and therefore the risks associated with 'online' activity can never be completely eliminated.